 I also love pizza, very, very much, and I tried plopping a slice of veggie pizza from Pizza Hut into the blender.

-- I added one slice of cut up pizza to blender.
+- I added one slice of cut up pizza to the blender.

-- I heated up one can of tomato sauce and added it to blender.
+- I heated up one can of tomato sauce and added it to the blender.

 - Blend until perfect consistency.

 For pizza night, I could only consume one slice because that one slice ended up being 2 glasses of liquid.
 The can of tomato sauce, or liquid in general, makes it difficult to consume lots of pizza or large quantities of food.